General Studies

 Semester Hours Required For Degree: 120 |

-The Bachelor of General Studies degree program provides interdisciplinary study across academic disciplines and professional fields.
+The Bachelor of General Studies (BGS) degree program provides interdisciplinary study across academic disciplines and professional fields.
 It is designed for nontraditional students whose age, residence, academic interests, or career objectives require a more individualized university degree.
 The Bachelor of General Studies degree program is designed to:

-- provide students an opportunity to earn a bachelor's degree while maintaining family, military, and/or employment obligations;
+- Provide students an opportunity to earn a bachelor's degree while maintaining family, military, and/or employment obligations;

-- offer a degree option including studies in several disciplinary areas;
+- Offer a degree option including studies in several disciplinary areas;

-- provide students an opportunity to build upon the associate of arts degrees offered by other institutions.
+- Provide students an opportunity to build upon the associate of arts degrees offered by other institutions.

 Program Requirements

-General Studies students consult with their advisor and choose appropriate courses within each of the four proficiency areas.
+Integrative Studies students consult with their advisor and choose appropriate courses within each of the four proficiency areas.
 They do not have to be from the same department or even the same college.
 As with traditional majors, students take a series of classes in the chosen area(s), including any prerequisites.

 In the second to last or last semester, students must complete a three semester hour, upper-division Capstone course, which may be work- or community-related.
-This project serves as a culminating experience in the B.G.S. program and demonstrates the synthesis of academic contact with personal and professional goals.
+This project serves as a culminating experience in the BGS: Integrative Studies program and demonstrates the synthesis of academic contact with personal and professional goals.
 Students work with their instructor to submit a proposal, choose project requirements, and recommend changes when needed.
 A presentation of the project is required and options include the UWF Student Scholars Symposium, the Women's and Gender Studies Conference, or other symposium/conference of the student's choice.

 General Education

-In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
+In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the College-Level Communication and Computation, Multicultural, and Foreign Language requirements.
 With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Education curriculum.
-For a complete listing of general degree requirements, refer to the "University Requirements" section of this catalog.
+For a complete listing of general degree requirements, refer to the State University Requirements section of this catalog.

 General Education Curriculum: